fbpx

 Whenever I sign this print for customers who have chosen to collect this piece I always think to myself that this person who has bought this work ‘gets it, they get it’, they understand the gentle beauty of this photograph’.

-Above left: Signing and seeing the prints really do evoke so many emotions / Above right: The heavy weight custom tubes we send the photographic prints in.
+Above left: Signing and seeing the prints really do evoke so many emotions / Above right: The heavy-weight custom tubes we send the photographic prints in.

 All the lifestyle pieces which I introduce into the shop always enter via my home first.

-If I feel there is a gap for something at home, I will find a piece or have it custom made and test it out at home first.
+If I feel there is a gap for something at home, I will find a piece or have it custom-made and test it out at home first.

 The pieces need to give a sense of comfort and warmth to home life.
-Mouth blown glass, glazed stoneware, knitted yarn and woven straw.
-I love to live with natural materials from the earth.

 Above left: Lifestyle prototypes and current examples I’m working on / Above right: A glance into a corner of the studio with some of my favourite things, a beeswax candle and a framed ‘Byron Bay Salt Haze’.